michael-hamilton/dmxus/README.md

 Interfaces can be selected with the dropdown, and serial port selection for interfaces other than Simulator.

-The devices tab shows all the devices and their statuses (namely color).
+The Devices tab shows all the devices and their statuses (namely color).
 Clicking on a device will show some more details about the device such as start address, device profile, device parameters, and any groups which the device belongs to.

-The universe tab shows the status of all 512 channels in the dmx universe controlled by dmxus.
+The Universe tab shows the status of all 512 addresses in the dmx universe controlled by dmxus.
 Gray numbers represent an address while red numbers (0-255) represent the DMX value at that address.

+The Virtual Console tab allows individual control of all 512 addresses in the universe.
+The sliders can be adjusted to change the value at a specific address.

 ## Appendix